data-apis/governance/consortium_governance.md

 The initial set of Members has been put together with the following approach:

-- We considered all of the most popular array and dataframe libraries.
+- We considered the most popular array and dataframe libraries.
 - We then divided those up into community-driven and company-backed.
   _This is mostly clear based on project governance, but there is some grey area - in those cases we erred on the side of considering those projects community-driven._
 - We have made sure to invite at least one key contributor from each community-driven project.